Didactic Program in Dietetics, Certificate

 For priority enrollment in courses, applications should be complete by June 1 for a fall start date and Dec.
 1 for a spring start date.

-Self-Evaluation Directions for Applicants
+Self-evaluation Directions for Applicants

 To assist in filling out your self-evaluation of the transcript, you can view the undergraduate transfer articulation page.